supertestnet/epic_poetry_club/_posts/2026-07-05-timeline-of-great-english-epics.md

 - The Song of Hiawatha by Henry Wadsworth Longfellow
 - The Wanderings of Oisin by William Butler Yeats
 - Israel in Egypt by Edwin Atherstone
-- Reynard the Fox by Alexander Rogers
+- Reineke Fox by Alexander Rogers

 ## 1900s
 - The Dauber by John Masefield